WarrenWeckesser/experiments/python/numpy/random-cython/docs/README.md

     M(a, n) = \frac{B(n, 1 - a) + 1}{H_{n, a}}
 $$

-This plot shows the target PDF $f(x, a, n) and the scaled dominating PDF
+This plot shows the target PDF $f(x, a, n)$ and the scaled dominating PDF
 $M(a, n) g(x, a, n)$.
 The plot shows that $g(x, a, n)$ is a dominating PDF for $f(x, a, n)$, and that on the interval $1 \le x \le 2$, $M(a, n)g(x, a, n) \equiv f(x, a, n)$.